PROJECT OVERVIEW

 A/B testing

-To gather quantitative data, I also conducted A/B testing to evaluate the findability of the Cost of Goods Sold category within Expenses, comparing two design variants.
+I also conducted A/B testing with two groups of three participants each (the same participants from the usability testing) to evaluate the findability of the Cost of Goods Sold category within Expenses, comparing two design variants.

 Version A